Katy has been knitting and crocheting for 10 years and selling her items at local craft shows in Colorado for three years.

-Knit wash clothes or dish clothes make a great beginner lace project.
-They are knit flat and square so there is not any shaping or in the round knitting to worry about.
-Use cotton yarn and few holes so the result is an absorbent cloth.
+- Dishcloths: Knit washcloths or dishcloths make a great beginner lace project.
+They are knit flat and square, so there is not any shaping or in the round knitting to worry about.
+Use cotton yarn and a few holes, so the result is an absorbent cloth.

-Scarves are another great project for lace beginners and can be used to really show off your lace skills.
-A beautiful fan or leaf lace pattern look great in a scarf or you can choose a simple repeating line for the length of the scarf.
+- Scarves: Scarves are another great project for lace beginners and can be used to really show off your lace skills.
+A beautiful fan or leaf lace pattern looks great in a scarf, or you can choose a simple repeating line for the length of the scarf.

-Shawls are a bigger time and yarn commitment than scarves and dish clothes but can have amazing results when lace is incorporated into the design.
+- Shawls: Shawls are a bigger time and yarn commitment than scarves and dishcloths but can have amazing results when lace is incorporated into the design.
 Many patterns are available with varying complexities to fit your growing skill level.

-Once you are confident in knitting lace you can find all sorts of projects to add it to.
+- Bags and Misc.: Once you are confident in knitting lace, you can find all sorts of projects to add it to.
 Handbags, gloves, sweaters . . . everything needs some lace!

 Blocking Finished Lace Products

-If these instructions differ from blocking instructions on the yarn label, then differ to those that came with the yarn.
-Each material responds to blocking differently.
+If these instructions differ from blocking instructions on the yarn label, then defer to those that came with the yarn; each material responds to blocking differently.

 © 2016 Katy Medium